jamaljsr/polar/docs/custom-nodes.md

 # Build Custom Node Images

 Polar v1.0.0 supports using custom docker images for nodes in your networks.
 The instructions below will walk you through the process of creating custom images using the `master` branch of each implementation.
 There are some limitations, such as running as a non-root user to be compatible across multiple platforms.
-Feel free to customize these Dockerfiles to you specific needs.
+Feel free to customize these Dockerfiles to your specific needs.

 > Note: The Dockerfiles for each implementation will likely change in the future.
 Please be mindful to make updates as needed when necessary.